fathonix/MikrotikCaptiveAutologin/README.md

 ## License

-This script is licensed under the MIT License, except the MD5 encoder (`md5.js`).
+This script is licensed under the MIT License, © 2022 Aldo Adirajasa Fathoni.

-The MD5 encoder is licensed under the BSD License, © 1998-2009 Paul Johnston & Contributors.
+`md5.js` is licensed under the BSD License, © 1999-2002 Paul Johnston.

+`wifi-name` is licensed under the MIT License, © 2015-2017 Kevin Mårtensson.